Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: DEEP-GRPO

 \subsection{Trajectory Segmentation}

 To create a discrete and manageable set of potential exploration points, we first segment the continuous token stream of a trajectory into a sequence of $T$ candidate branching points.
 This reduces the search space for our pivot selection mechanism compared to token-level branching.
 For reasoning tasks, we segment trajectories either semantically (e.g., by sentence delimiters like `.') or via fixed-length token chunking.
 The latter allows for flexible control over segment granularity, enabling fine-grained intervention regardless of the semantic structure.
+For agent scenarios, we segment trajectories according to the natural interaction structure, treating each \textit{Think--Action--Observation} step as a candidate branching point.